4acf/eater/README.md

 <br>

 ## Notes
-The location-based mode can be very time consuming with many objects selected as it relies on possible millions of edge calculations to construct a minimum spanning tree.
+The experimental mode can be very time consuming and very memory-demanding with many objects selected as it relies on possible millions of edge calculations to construct a minimum spanning tree.
 Blender may become unresponsive as a result.
+The results from the experimental mode are also very unpredictable so try messing with different starting positions to see which one gives you the best effect (if of course the processing time isn't long enough to dissuade you from doing this).

 Please feel free to report any issues or suggestions in the issues page!